 - Even though I can’t be sure of what’s true and what’s not, I must still make choices.

-- I have made and will continue to make lots of mistakes.
+- I have made and will continue to make lots of imperfect choices.

-- Believing I should not make mistakes or that perfection is possible causes a lot of pain.
+- Believing I should not make imperfect choices or that perfection is possible causes a lot of pain.

 As a yogi, I try not to dwell on suffering.
-I continue to practice, and with practice, the inevitable pain of life is transformed.
+I continue to practice, and with practice, the inevitable pain of life is easier to transform.